All Episodes

 It's a product of the society.

-So uh that was uh extremely important, and it it really ties into a restoration of the American spirit, which President Trump is advancing.
+And it really ties into a restoration of the American spirit, which President Trump is advancing.

-Recognizing what these services have accomplished, uh what they have done through their august history is absolutely important.
+Recognizing what these services have accomplished, what they have done through their august history is absolutely important.

-Additionally, it's right to celebrate the Navy and the other services because by so doing you educate and inspire Americans.
+Additionally, it's right to celebrate the Navy and the other services because by so doing, you educate and inspire Americans.

 People want to join the services.